 Visibility computation is one of the classic problems studied extensively due to its importance in many fields such as computer graphics, computational geometry, and robotics.
 The problem of finding surfaces visible from a given region, such as a triangle, edge, or bounding box (i.e., the from-region visibility problem) is well-studied in the literature.
-We present a brief overview of prior work in this domain; for further details we refer the reader to detailed surveys of the field [Cohen-Or et al. 2003; Bittner and Wonka 2003].
 Exact solutions can be computed using techniques such as aspect graphs [Gigus et al. 1991], visibility complex [Durand et al. 1996; Durand et al. 1997] or by computing unobstructed rays by performing CSG operations in a dual line space [Nirenstein et al. 2002].
-These methods have high complexity $-O(n^9)$ for aspect graphs and $O(n^4)$ for the visibility complex, where n is the number of scene primitives - and are too slow to be of practical use on complex models.
+These methods have high complex, where n is the number of scene primitives - and are too slow to be of practical use on complex models.

-Many methods exist which compute approximate visibility by essentially sampling the space of rays originating in the query region.
+Many methods exist to compute approximate visibility by essentially sampling the space of rays originating in the query region.
 These methods are fast enough to be practically useful on large and complex models [Wonka et al. 2006; Bittner et al. 2009], but have one important limitation: they compute a subset of the exact solution (i.e., approximate visibility), and therefore, are limited to sampling-based applications such as interactive graphical rendering, and may not provide sufficient accuracy for sound rendering.
 This is because the image source method requires us to find all possible propagation paths (see Section 2.2), which in turn requires the visibility algorithm to not miss any visible geometry.
 For a sampling-based algorithm in complex scenes, this can require a prohibitively high sampling frequency in order to guarantee that all visible geometry is returned in the output of the algorithm.

 The other class of applicable algorithms is conservative visibility algorithms.
 These algorithms can efficiently compute a superset of the exact solution.
-Some conservative algorithms operate in dual ray space by finding stabbing lines [Teller and Séquin 1991] and dividing the scene into cells separated by portals [Teller 1992; Luebke and Georges 1995].
-Other algorithms operate in primal space by performing occlusion culling with respect to shadow frusta [Durand et al. 2000; Chhugani et al. 2005].
+Conservative algorithms operate in dual ray space by finding stabbing lines [Teller and Séquin 1991] or in primal space by performing occlusion culling with respect to shadow frusta [Durand et al. 2000; Chhugani et al. 2005].